-Embedded Firmware
+Embedded firmware

-Embedded Firmware
+Embedded firmware

 We work at every layer of the embedded stack: register-level bare metal, RTOS task architectures, and full embedded Linux distributions.
-The choice of approach is driven by your product's constraints — power budget, cost, connectivity, and time-to-market.
+The choice of approach is driven by your product's constraints, power budget, cost, connectivity, and time-to-market.

-Learn More →FreeRTOS and Zephyr RTOS architectures for multi-tasking products that need reliable scheduling, inter-task communication, and power management.
+Read more →FreeRTOS and Zephyr RTOS architectures for multi-tasking products that need reliable scheduling, inter-task communication, and power management.

-Learn More →Yocto and Buildroot systems for connected products requiring rich networking stacks, OTA update frameworks, and application-layer flexibility.
+Read more →Yocto and Buildroot systems for connected products requiring rich networking stacks, OTA update frameworks, and application-layer flexibility.

-Learn More →Field-proven OTA pipelines and secure boot chains that keep deployed devices updated, authenticated, and protected across their full lifetime.
+Read more →Field-proven OTA pipelines and secure boot chains that keep deployed devices updated, authenticated, and protected across their full lifetime.

 When every microsecond and microamp counts, bare-metal is the right tool.

-We write startup code, linker scripts, peripheral drivers, and interrupt handlers directly against the silicon — STM32, nRF, ESP32, RP2040, and more.
+We write startup code, linker scripts, peripheral drivers, and interrupt handlers directly against the silicon, STM32, nRF, ESP32, RP2040, and more.
 No HAL abstraction leaking into your timing-critical paths.

 Our bare-metal codebases follow a strict layered architecture: hardware abstraction at the bottom, application logic at the top, and a clean interface between them so the product can evolve without rewriting the driver layer.

-Used in products where a RTOS would add unnecessary overhead — low-power sensor nodes, motor controllers, and high-speed signal processing.
+Used in products where a RTOS would add unnecessary overhead, low-power sensor nodes, motor controllers, and high-speed signal processing.

 RTOS